-In today’s society, many of us women have either been on a low carb diet ourselves, or at the very least know someone who has.
+In today’s society, many of us have either been on a low carb diet or known someone who has.

 What’s the deal with low carb?
 Why’s it all the rage for losing weight?
 Why have carbs been turned into an evil food group that is certainly destined to kill us?

 In the late 1950’s, a doctor by the name of Ancel Keys presented findings to the American Heart Association that would permanently change (and massively impact) the American diet.

 Dr. Keys analyzed the dietary habits of 7 different countries and came to the conclusion there was a positive correlation between the fat in one’s diet and the prevalence of heart disease.

 With that conclusion, he recommended to AHA that the American diet should be low in fat.
 And in 1968, AHA adopted this recommendation as its guiding principle for how American’s should eat.

 Food making companies jumped on this new diet trend.